markrobinsonuzh/scRNAseq_clustering_comparison/README.md

 ## Adding a data set
 - To add a data set to the comparison, construct a script that will generate a `SingleCellExperiment` object for each of the filterings, and put it in the corresponding folder in `data`.
+- Generate `rds` files containing the parameter values to use for each method (or empty lists if there are no hyperparameters).
+See `Rscripts/parameter_settings/generate_parameter_settings.R` for examples.
 - Then add the name of the data set to `include_datasets.mk`.

 ## Adding a method
 - To add a clustering method to the comparison, construct a script containing a function that defines how to apply the method to a data set (see scripts in `Rscripts/clustering` for examples).
+- Generate `rds` files containing the parameter values to use for each data set (or empty lists if there are no hyperparameters).
+See `Rscripts/parameter_settings/generate_parameter_settings.R` for examples.
 - Then add the name of the method to `include_methods.mk`.

+## Downloading the data and results directly
+We have made the raw and filtered data sets, as well as all the clustering results, available in a compressed file that can be downloaded from []() (XX GB).